lanl/Quantum-Volume-in-Practice/README.md

 WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## References
-[1] Elijah Pelofske, Andreas Bärtschi, Stephan Eidenbenz.
-(2022) Quantum Volume in Practice: What Users Can Expect from NISQ Devices. arxiv.2203.03816